All About Teak

 Newly processed Grade-A teak possesses a soft, almost orange, honey-colored wood.
 After a few months outdoors, this tawny color begins to develop a noble silvery-grey patina that many teak owners treasure as the essence of teak’s timeless charm.
 The rate of this transformation occurs due to oil secretion and varies based on climate and exposure, with the first signs of transformation occurring anywhere from a few weeks to a few months if left untreated.
 Keep light colored cushions away from teak during this time to prevent the oil from staining the fabric.

-While many are happy to let nature take its course, we carry a number of teak care products for those who wish to preserve or restore the original appearance of their teak products.
+While many are happy to let nature take its course and enjoy the look of weathered teak outdoor furniture, we carry a number of teak care products for those who wish to preserve or restore the original appearance of their teak products.
 For more information, please consult our CurranHome customer service team or the furniture manufacturer for best practice.
 This video from Barlow Tyrie demonstrates how to use the care products we stock to restore teak to its natural color.

 Is teak easy to maintain?

 The amount of maintenance required depends on your commitment to maintaining your furniture's natural color.
 If you plan to let your teak weather naturally, simply scrub thoroughly with teak cleaner once or twice a year.
 If it’s been a few years since the last cleaning, brush clean to remove caked on dirt and lichens, soak with water, give a good scrub with teak cleaner, and then rinse and let dry.
 The wood’s natural oils will restore its lustrous finish.

 A stain guard helps defend against spills and spot-sanding removes tougher splotches like olive oil and red wine.
 Since teak is non-porous, stains stick to the surface level and are easy to treat.
 More frequent maintenance is required in very humid regions like Florida, and the use of a color guard is recommended to maintain teak's honey gold color.

 Will teak match my style?